goktugbati/exceltohandsontable/README.md

 # exceltohandsontable
-Convert excel to handsontable and update the excel file when a change is made on handsontable
+A spring boot project that the user can import an excel file to the handsontable and edit it there, when a change is made on the table and submitted the excel file is changed as well